YourVedas/yourvedas.com/docs/library/bhagavad-gita/the-bhagavad-gita/index.md

 Action performed with ego, with selfish motives, and with too much effort; is declared to be in the mode of passion.
 (18.24)

-Action that is undertaken because of delusion; disregarding consequences, loss, injury to others, as well as oneâ€™s own ability is said to be in the mode of ignorance.
+Action that is undertaken because of delusion; disregarding consequences, loss, injury to others, as well as one's own ability is said to be in the mode of ignorance.
 (18.25)

 **THREE TYPES OF AGENT**